igorkry/tnt4j-streams/README.md

 * go to sample directory
 * run `run.bat` or `run.sh` depending on Your OS

-For more detailed configuration explanation see chapter 'Configuring TNT4J-Streams'.
+For more detailed explanation of streams and parsers configuration and usage see chapter 'Configuring TNT4J-Streams' and JavaDocs.

 #### Single Log file